 Knowing that your driving record affects your life insurance rates, it makes sense that you do your best to follow the traffic laws and keep your record sparkling clean.

 - Speeding more than 15 MPH above the Limit

 - Vehicle-related crimes: hit-and-run, vehicular manslaughter, vehicle assualt

 It Pays to Slow Down, Buckle Up, and Drive Safely

-If you are considering purchasing life insurance, you can lower your premiums by leading a healthy lifestyle and by staying safe on the road.
+If you’re considering purchasing life insurance, you can lower your premiums by leading a healthy lifestyle and by staying safe on the road.
 In addition to lowering your premiums for life insurance, being a responsible driver will also help you save on your automobile insurance premiums.
-A minor traffic violation or a high-speed violation can lead to some unnecessary costs down the road.
+A minor traffic violation or a high-speed cruise can lead to some unnecessary costs down the road.
 Paying more for life insurance is just another reason to play it safe behind the wheel.

 Unfortunately, an applicant is unlikely to know how their driving record is going to affect their life insurance rates.
 The reason for this is the insurance carrier is not going to order your Motor Vehicle Report until AFTER you decide to purchase a policy and go through the underwriting process.
 Motor vehicle reports generally cost the carrier up to $15 per applicant so you will have to wait until your report is returned by your state Motor Vehicle Department before you will get the final rate for your life insurance policy.